dxfrontier/cds-ts-dispatcher/README.md

 **@SingleInstanceCapable()**

-The `@SingleInstanceCapable()` decorator is utilized at the `method-level` to annotate a method that all decorators which are used along with this `@SingleInstanceCapable()` decorator, will handle also single `instance Request`.
+The `@SingleInstanceCapable()` decorator is applied at the method level to indicate that all decorators used in conjunction with this decorator will handle both single instance and entity set requests, this behaves like a **switch** when the REQUEST is entity set and single instance, so you can manage different behavior.

-When working with `@SingleInstanceCapable` decorator, a `3td parameter`, `isSingleInstance: boolean`.

-- This parameter serves to differentiate between two types of requests: `single instance requests` and `entity set requests`.
-You can adjust the behavior of your methods based on the value of isSingleInstance.

 ##### Complementary Decorator Actions